freenas/freenas-docs/userguide/tasks.rst

 Replication Creation Wizard
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To begin creating a new replication, go to
+To create a new replication, go to
 :menuselection:`Tasks --> Replication Tasks`
 and click |ui-add|.
-This wizard simplifies creating a replication to a
+This wizard simplifies creating a replication to
-destination system using an SSH connection.
-To see all
+|rpln-sys2| using an SSH connection.
+Click
-:ref:`replication creation options <Advanced Replication Creation>`,
+:guilabel:`ADVANCED REPLICATION CREATION` to see all
-click :guilabel:`ADVANCED REPLICATION CREATION`.
+:ref:`replication creation options <Advanced Replication Creation>`.

 .. _tasks_replication_wizard_fig: